MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 Keep in mind that OneNote 2016 is no longer being updated with new features and there won’t be a OneNote 2019.
 OneNote 2016 will continue to receive other updates, like critical fixes and security updates, while it’s still supported.
 Mainstream support for OneNote 2016 ends in October 2020, and extended support ends in October 2025.

 Users can use both OneNote 2016 and OneNote for Windows 10 on the same computer.
-While the two OneNote versions store their notebooks separately, with two different caches on the user’s computer, they can sync with each other if the user is connected to the Internet.
+While the two OneNote versions store their notebooks separately, with two different caches on the user’s computer, both versions can open the same cloud-based notebooks and stay in sync if the user is connected to the Internet.
 Users can [set which OneNote version is the default](https://support.office.com/article/f261140c-5ce8-4cf4-ad0b-c9e1cb953831) on their computer.

 ## How to deploy OneNote 2016

 You can use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) or enterprise deployment software, such as System Center Configuration Manager, to deploy Office 365 ProPlus with OneNote 2016.

-If you're using Configuration Manager (Current Branch) and the Office 365 Installer to deploy Office 365 ProPlus, be sure that OneNote is selected to be included as part of the installation of Office 365 ProPlus.
-In some cases, the default setting will be for OneNote to be excluded from the installation of Office 365 ProPlus.
+If you're using Configuration Manager (Current Branch) and the Office 365 Installer to deploy Office 365 ProPlus, be sure that OneNote 2016 is selected to be included as part of the installation of Office 365 ProPlus.
+Depending on which version of Configuration Manager (Current Branch) you're using, the default setting will be for OneNote 2016 to be excluded from the installation of Office 365 ProPlus.

 If an existing installation of Office 365 ProPlus gets updated and OneNote 2016 is removed, but the user needs to start using OneNote 2016, you can reinstall OneNote 2016 by using the Office Deployment Tool or enterprise deployment software.
 When you run the Office installation process again on that computer, it will add OneNote 2016 without doing a complete reinstallation of Office 365 ProPlus.